bloominstituteoftechnology/ios-astronomy/README.md

 5. Create a data task to load the image.
 You should store the task itself in a private property so you can cancel it if need be.
 6. In the data task's completion handler, check for an error and bail out if one occurs.
 Otherwise, set `imageData` with the received data.
 7. Make sure you set `state` to `.isFinished` before exiting the completion closure.
 This is a good use case for `defer`.

+// DOESNT TELL ME TO DO ANYTHING INSIDE CANCEL OVERRIDE
 8. Override `cancel()`, which will be called if the operation is cancelled.
 In your implementation, call `cancel()` on the `dataTask`.

 *`ConcurrentOperation` is a nice "boilerplate" class that makes it easier to implement concurrent/asynchonous `Operation` subclasses in Swift.
 Feel free to keep it in your personal code library so you can use it in other apps you write.